-Date of Equity Offering Equity Offering Net Proceeds Vessels Purchased Date Acquisition Completed September 29, Follow-on common equity offering \$133.0 million Methane Rita Andrea and Methane September 29, 2014 Jane Elizabeth 2014 June 26, 2015 Follow-on common equity offering \$171.8 million Methane Alison Victoria, Methane Shirley Elisabeth and Methane Heather Sally July 1, 2015 August 5, 2016 Follow-on common equity offering \$52.3 million GasLog Seattle November 1, 2016 January 27, 2017 Follow-on common equity offering \$78.2 million GasLog Greece May 3, 2017 May 15, 2017 Preference equity offering \$138.8 million GasLog Geneva July 3, 2017 May 16, 2017 Common equity offering through an at-the-market common \$61.2 million Solaris October 20, onwards equity offering which commenced in May 2017 (the "ATM (through 2017 Programme") December 31, 2017) January 17, 2018 Preference equity offering \$111.0 million -
+Date of Equity Offering Equity Offering Net Proceeds Vessels Purchased Date Acquisition Completed September 29, 2014 Follow-on common equity offering \$133.0 million Methane Rita Andrea and Methane Jane Elizabeth September 29, 2014 June 26, 2015 Follow-on common equity offering \$171.8 million Methane Alison Victoria, Methane Shirley Elisabeth and Methane Heather Sally July 1, 2015 August 5, 2016 Follow-on common equity offering \$52.3 million GasLog Seattle November 1, 2016 January 27, 2017 Follow-on common equity offering \$78.2 million GasLog Greece May 3, 2017 May 15, 2017 Preference equity offering \$138.8 million GasLog Geneva July 3, 2017 May 16, 2017 onwards Common equity offering through an at-the-market common equity offering which commenced in May 2017 (the "ATM Programme") \$123.4 million (through December 31, 2018) Solaris October 20, 2017 January 17, 2018 Preference equity offering \$111.0 million GasLog Gibraltar April 26, 2018 November 15, 2018 Preference equity offering \$96.3 million

 On April 7, 2015, GasLog completed a public offering of 4,600,000 Preference Shares, par value \$0.01 per share, liquidation preference \$25.00 per share and priced at \$25.00 per share, including 600,000 shares issued upon the exercise in full by the underwriters of their option to purchase additional Preference Shares.
 The net proceeds from the offering after deducting underwriting discounts, commissions and other offering expenses were \$110.7 million to be used for general corporate purposes.
-The Preference Shares are listed on the New York Stock Exchange under the symbol "GLOG PR A".
+The Preference Shares are listed on the NYSE under the symbol "GLOG PR A".

-As of February 26, 2018, GasLog holds a 25.9% interest in the Partnership and, as a result of its ownership of the general partner and the fact that the general partner elects the majority of the Partnership's directors in accordance with the Partnership's partnership agreement, or the "Partnership Agreement", GasLog has the ability to control the Partnership's affairs and policies.
+As of February 27, 2019, GasLog holds a 27.5% interest in the Partnership and, as a result of its ownership of the general partner and the fact that the general partner elects the majority of the Partnership's directors in accordance with the Partnership's partnership agreement, or the "Partnership Agreement", GasLog has the ability to control the Partnership's affairs and policies.
 Consequently, GasLog Partners is consolidated in the Group's financial statements.
 The Group's control of the general partner and consequently of the Partnership could be challenged with a 66.67% vote by other unitholders.
 However, as the Partnership Agreement limits any single unitholder to a maximum of 4.9% of the vote, it is highly unlikely that a coordinated vote of widely held unitholders will be organized to change the Group's control of the general partner.
 As a result, the Group continues to assume that control of the general partner is a relevant basis on which to conclude control of the Partnership.

-As described elsewhere herein, GasLog Partners holds options to acquire from GasLog an additional four vessels and GAS-twenty six Ltd. with its long-term bareboat charter of (and right to acquire) the Methane Julia Louise (which is subject to a multi-year charter to MSL).
+As described elsewhere herein, GasLog Partners holds options to acquire from GasLog an additional two vessels.
 In general, we would expect the exercise of these options to be beneficial to GasLog, as any external equity capital raised by GasLog Partners to finance the acquisition can be expected to reduce our consolidated indebtedness and, if GasLog Partners increases its per unit distributions, increase the return on our incentive distribution rights (although our common unit interest will be diluted by any GasLog Partners equity issuance).
 GasLog Partners will determine whether, and when, to exercise any of the options and rights that it holds.
 The timing of those decisions will depend in part on the price and availability of debt and equity financing to GasLog Partners.
+See

-See "Item 7.
+"Item 7.
 Major Shareholders and Related Party Transactions-B. Related Party Transactions-Relationship with GasLog Partners-Omnibus Agreement".